Study in Europe

 Theory meets practice

-The tuition fees in general are much lower than universities in the U.S. or U.K. Furthermore, because many undergraduate degrees in Europe can be completed in 3 years, that makes it even more affordable.
+The tuition fees in general are much lower than universities in the U.S. or U.K. (average 7,000-10,000 EUR per year; some are 3,000-4,000 EUR or less, some are more; Private universities in certain countries may cost more, but it is still much less that what you would have to pay to universities in the U.S.).
+Furthermore, because many undergraduate degrees in Europe can be completed in 3 years, that makes it even more affordable.

-If you are a Japanese national and you have a student visa issued from a university in the EU countries, with the Schengen agreement, you can travel to the Schengen area countries (26 member countries) without a visa.
+If you are a non-EU national and you have a student visa issued from a university in the EU countries, with the Schengen agreement, you can travel to the Schengen area countries (26 member countries) without a visa.
+Take a train, bus, plane, or drive for a few hours – you are in a foreign country.
+Weekend in Paris, a train ride from Vienna to Budapest, wandering around beautiful Milan – all is possible!

 In your student time in Europe, you will have classmates and professors from all around the globe.
 You will also have the opportunity to develop your network beyond your campus life through internships, part-time jobs or any other occasions.
 Those friendships and connections you have made can last for a lifetime, and will help you open many doors.